bluecatlabs/gateway-workflows/Community/service_point_watcher/README.md

 ## Prerequisites
 1. **Additional Python3 Library**
-This workflow requires the python3 *"apscheduler"* and *"pysnmp"* library.
+This workflow requires the python3 *apscheduler* and *pysnmp* library.
 Install the library using PIP3 inside the BlueCat Gateway container.
 ```
 $pip3 install apscheduler